Risk E. Rat's Pizza and Amusement Center: Plot

 The Gang visits Risk E. Rat's, a family entertainment center they used to visit when they were kids.
 During the journey, Charlie (Charlie Day) confesses that he saw breasts for the first time when he accidentally stumbled upon Justine the Teen Dream, an animatronic, which interests Dennis (Glenn Howerton).

 At Risk E. Rat's, they are forced to sign waivers before entering.
 Mac (Rob McElhenney) intends to redeem his old tickets, but is disappointed to discover that the old items (such as toy guns, super sour candy, and candy cigarettes) have been discontinued due to health and safety concerns.
 Charlie and Dennis also discover that the animatronics' section was closed and will instead form a new superstore, prompting them to start hitting the wall to bring it down.
-Frank (Danny DeVito) and Dee (Kaitlin Olson) start a "joke hunt", in which they will try to find clues and possibly meet the mascot, Risk E. However, they are also disappointed to see that many of the characters have changed in name and personality (Dingbat Duck, for example, has changed into Dapper Duck due to concerns that Dingbat Duck was mocking those with intellectual disabilities).
+Frank (Danny DeVito) and Dee (Kaitlin Olson) start a "joke hunt", in which they will try to find clues and possibly meet the mascot, Risk E. However, they are also disappointed to see that many of the characters have changed in name and personality (Dingbat Duck, for example, has changed into Dapper Duck due to concerns that Dingbat Duck was mocking those with intellectual disabilities) and the jokes are family-friendly puns instead of insults against other people.

 After breaking the wall, Charlie and Dennis find the warehouse where the animatronics are kept.
 As they go through the old animatronics, they discover that some of them had to be rightfully retired, such as Greaseball the Italian Chef and a purple monster who was voiced by a white man who played the monster as African-American, due to concerns over racism.
 The two finally find Justine the Teen Dream, but are dismayed to discover that her breasts have been removed (so as not to sexualize teenage girls, though Dennis and Charlie blame it on both liberals and conservatives having their own issues with women's bodies in general).
 Mac gets into an argument with a kid, prompting a costumed employee to give them a therapy session.
 Mac does not feel "punished" enough and suggests the kid needs to experience bad events in order to make it out.
 The Gang reunites for a stage show with the animatronics, lamenting the amount of changes to the place.
 When the lyrics to the song prove to have changed (with the last straw being Risk E. Rat now being known as "RobbiePizza.com"), the Gang decides to recreate the original show to show today's parents and kids that what they grew up with was better.
 They take the animatronics out of the warehouse and convince parents to visit an area for their stage show.
 As the parents are allowed to enter, Frank turns on the switch, which causes a fire.
 As the firefighters and ambulances tend to the mass hysteria (with one parent outing The Gang for causing the fire), the Gang notes that the waivers prevent any potential lawsuit and leave before any questioning.